zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/secret.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
-    <dd>{{% md %}}stringData allows specifying non-binary secret data in string form.
+    <dd>stringData allows specifying non-binary secret data in string form.
 It is provided as a write-only convenience method.
 All keys and values are merged into the data field on write, overwriting any existing values.
-It is never output when reading from the API.{{% /md %}}</dd>
+It is never output when reading from the API.</dd>

     <dt class="property-optional"
             title="Optional">